natqe/hooks-for-react/README.md

 ```
 ### **`useRun`**
 ---
-This hook will be run a callback **immediately** if a dependency list changes.
+This hook will run **immediately** if the dependency list changes.

-The main difference between this hook to `React` lifecycles hooks is: this hook call immediately but the `useEffect` hook for example run after react finished processing the component.
+The main difference between this hook and the `React` lifecycles hooks is: this hook is called immediately but the `useEffect` hook for example run after processing the component.

 Returns isFirstRun indicator.